CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 ### A web page

-To review: HTML is the structure of a website, css is the style, and javascript is the functionality or the interaction.
+HTML is the structure of a web page, css is the style, and javascript is the functionality or the interaction.
 Each of these are contained in text files with the appropriate extension—and they each have entirely different syntax.
 When you are creating a website you are creating a series of linked files that your browser downloads and uses to construct the display.
 These files can also come from remote resources, such as in the case of javascript libraries or map tiles.

 ![Directory Structure][DIRECTORY]

 HTML is defined by a series of tags, which are either in the form `<tag />` or `<tag></tag>`.
 A comment in HTML, which is simply a non-functional bit of text meant to explicate the code, is in the form `<!-- comment -->`.
-Reproduce the following in your `index.html` file using your text editor (but you can leave out the comments).
+Reproduce the following in your `index.html` file using your text editor (you can copy and paste).

 ```html
 <!DOCTYPE html> <!-- let the browser know this is an HTML file -->